fiona-spencer/Obsidian-Notes/BLG151/Microbiology Notes/3 - Slide.md

 - Internal membranous structures

 - Since the 1960s, biochemical, genetic, and genomic analysis have show that _Bacteria_ and _Archaea_ are distinct from each other
-- Normal pace proposed in 2006 that this term should be abandoned
+- Norman pace proposed in 2006 that this term should be abandoned

 - Prokaryotes are know referred to Eukarya and Archaea